Recordkeeping and filing requirements depend on the amount you claim for the deduction.

 - The vehicle identification number (VIN).

-You must generally receive the written acknowledgment within 30 days of the sale of the car for the acknowledgment to be considered timely.
+You must generally receive the written acknowledgment within 30 days of the sale of the car or, in certain circumstances, within 30 days of your donation, for the acknowledgment to be considered timely.
 The charity may provide you a completed Form 1098-C, Contributions of Motor Vehicles, Boats, and Airplanes, which contains the same information, in lieu of the written statement.

 3) If the deduction you claim for the car is more than $5,000, you must obtain a written acknowledgment with the information described in both (1) and (2) above.
 You must also complete Section B of Form 8283 and attach both the written acknowledgment and the form to your return.
 An appraisal isn't required if your deduction is limited to the gross proceeds of the sale.